ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 ```

 ### Terminal color (Optional)
 If you like a terminal with colors, add those lines to your `~/.bashrc`.
-Change the variable `ALIASE_NAME` to reflect the hostname you would like to see:
+Lots of Linux distro have a red prompt for `root` and `green` for normal users.
+I decided to have `CYAN` for normal users to show that I'm in Kubernetes.
+Adjust to your preference:
 ```sh
 cat >> .bashrc <<'EOF'